JeremiePat/irc-meeting-bot/README.md

 -r --realname The real name to use to connect
 -a --channels A channel to join
--d --dir      Indicate in which directory generated minutes must be stored (Default: './logs') -l --locale   Indicate the locale the bot must use when speaking and recording stuff -f --config   The location of the configuration file to use
+-d --dir      Indicate in which directory generated minutes must be stored (Default: './logs') -l --locale   Indicate the locale the bot must use when speaking and recording stuff (Default: 'en') -f --config   The location of the configuration file to use
 ```